Beyond-jQuery/book/manuscript/styling-elements.md

 The above example will create a new style that will display all `<h2>` elements in italics.
 The rule will be appended to the end of a stylesheet.
 The `stylesheet` variable can refer to a `<style>` element we've created on-demand for these sorts of dynamic styles, or even an existing stylesheet imported using a `<link>` tag.
 If you need to support Internet Explorer 8, you'll have to use `addRule` instead, if it is defined in the browser's implementation of the DOM API.

 Using stylesheets or `<style>` elements is almost always the preferred approach over a JavaScript-only solution.
 Even so, it is often acceptable to take a holistic approach, incorporating JavaScript, HTML, and stylesheets into your solution as the situation dictates.
 Now that you have a more complete understanding of the possibilities, you are in a better position to make these kinds of decisions correctly in your own projects.
 The rest of this chapter is dedicated to more specific styling situations.
-As is customary in Beyond jQuery, I'll use the familiar jQuery approach as a reference, followed by copious web API examples.
+As is customary in Beyond jQuery, I'll use the familiar jQuery approach as a reference, followed by copious web API examples as part of a discussion of alternatives.

 ## Getting and setting generalized styles

-After describing (and demonstrating) several distinct ways to add style to your HTML elements, it's time to examine working with CSS a bit closer.
+After describing (and demonstrating) several distinct ways to add style to your HTML elements, it's now time to examine working with CSS a bit closer.
 If you are familiar with jQuery (and if you are reading this book, you probably are) then you already know that there is typically one narrow path to adjusting document look and feel when using jQuery.
 I'll provide a demonstration, for the purposes of reference.
-But the native route encouraged by the native browser stack is much richer.
+But the native route provided by the browser stack is much richer.
 In this section, you'll see how to _properly_ get styles, and set them dynamically without any assistance from jQuery.

 To setup the jQuery and non-jQuery demonstrations below, let's start with a simple HTML fragment: